-CA and Subscriber Certificates Issued under this CP shall assert one or more of the OIDs listed in Section 1.2.2.
+CA and Subscriber Certificates Issued under this CP must assert one or more of the OIDs listed in Section 1.2.2.
 For example:

-When a Participant CA asserts a certificate policy OID, it may also assert all lower Assurance Level certificate policy OIDs.
+When a Participant CA asserts a Certificate policy OID, it may also assert all lower Assurance Level Certificate policy OIDs.
 If a CA Issues a PIV-I Hardware Certificate, it may assert Medium Software or Medium Hardware.
+Certificates issued for PIV-I Card Authentication or PIV-I Content Signing do not express any other policy OIDs.
+Delegated OCSP Responder Certificates assert all policy OIDs for which they are authoritative.